 THUNDER BAY – EDITORIAL – The news over the past several days from the Canadian Lakehead Exhibition offers an opportunity for City Council.
 The situation should have City Council direct City Administration to prepare a Code of Conduct for City Councillors, City Administration and for individuals on City of Thunder Bay Boards.

-Thunder Bay would not be setting in place ground breaking moves in enacting a Code of Conduct.
+Thunder Bay would not be set in place groundbreaking moves in enacting a Code of Conduct.
 Many other cities have such policies in place.
 Toronto, Waterloo, Edmonton, Hamilton and Sault Ste Marie all have led the way.
 The process is fairly similar in each of those communities.

 CLE and Free Alcohol for Directors

-The allegations over the situation at the Canadian Lakehead Exhibition and the consumption of alcohol after meetings by directors has come forward recently.
+The allegations over the situation at the Canadian Lakehead Exhibition and the consumption of alcohol after meetings by directors have come forward recently.
 The issue seems to have been diverted a little.

 The concern isn’t that directors might want to have a drink after a board meeting.